 Mobile users expect instant results.
 They immediately navigate away from pages that do not load quickly.
 Every website requires immediate page speed alongside mobile-device optimization to succeed.
 They’re a must.

-Have you ever clicked on a link and just sat there, waiting for something—anything—to load?
+Have you ever viewed a site where you simply clicked the link and sat there waiting until anything and anything at all loaded?
 That’s usually a slow TTFB.
 TTFB is the time it takes for the server to react when a browser asks for a page.

 If the server takes too long to respond, everything else is delayed.
 Cheap hosting plans often have high TTFB, as too many websites are crammed into one server.
 Better Hosting = faster response time.
 For more information, read our guide on Reducing Server Response Time.